dcdelia/sniper/DBI/README.md

 C:\Pin315\pin.exe -t sniper32.dll [options] -- <file.exe>
 ```

 Presently available options are those from the library of DBI mitigations that we build on.
+You can enable the tracing of derived execution flows (child processes and remote threads) by adding the `-follow_execv` directive for Pin before the `-t sniper32.dll` part.

+Log file names in the output folder will contain the PID, a progressive thread number, and the TID of each traced execution unit.

 While we hope to publish a rich documentation for SNIPER before publication, you can learn about the mitigations by visiting their [project page](https://github.com/season-lab/sok-dbi-security/) and reading our ASIACCS'19 paper *"SoK: Using Dynamic Binary Instrumentation for Security (And How You May Get Caught Red Handed)"*.